Freedom of religion in Turkey: Abuses of religious freedom

 In October 2006 a prosecutor pressed criminal charges against Hakan Taştan and Turan Topal (Muslim converts to Christianity) for violating Article 301 ("insulting Turkishness"), inciting hatred against Islam and compiling data on private citizens for a Bible correspondence course.
 If convicted, the men could be sentenced to six months to three years in prison.
 On the basis of reports that the defendants were approaching grade- and high-school students in Silivri and attempting to convert them to Christianity, police searched one man's home, went to the men's office and confiscated two computers, books and papers.
 The three plaintiffs said that the Christians called Islam a "primitive and fabricated religion" and the Turks a "cursed people".
 The accused denied all charges.
+In March 2009 they were found guilty of "illegal collection of funds", regarding receiving church offerings without government permission; in October 2010, they were found not guilty of "offending Turkishness".

 After the 18 April 2007 killing of three Christians in Malatya, Turkish victim Uğur Yüksel was denied a Christian burial and received an Islamic Alevi burial.
 Turkish victim Necati Aydın was buried in a Protestant churchyard in Izmir.
 The governor of Malatya was initially hesitant to permit the burial of the German victim in Malatya, telling his widow that no Christian should be buried in Turkish soil.
 After negotiations between German and Turkish government officials, the victim was buried in a private Armenian cemetery in Malatya.

 On 28 May 2009, court proceedings continued in the 2006 case against two Muslim converts to Christianity charged with "insulting Turkishness" in violation of Article 301 of the penal code, inciting hatred of Islam and secretly compiling data on private citizens for a Bible correspondence course.
 The court called five witnesses to appear at the next hearing, set for 15 October 2009.
 During the hearing, some witnesses testified that they did not know the defendants.
 The court in Silivri adjourned the hearing until 28 January 2010 to hear three more witnesses.

 In 2014, members of the Turkish parliament were prevented from accessing the website of Diyarbakır Church (cited as "pornography"), and other Protestant church websites were also blocked.
 The real reason for the blocks was believed to be anti-Christian sentiment.

 In 2022, several people attacked six Alevi institutions and cemevis in Ankara; this was investigated as terrorism.
 In the same year, a Jewish cemetery was vandalised and anti-Semitic statements were circulated on social media and on national television.